postgrespro/rum/README.md

-# RUM - RUM access methods
+# RUM - RUM access method

 ## Introduction

-The **rum** module provides access methods to work with RUM index.
+The **rum** module provides access method to work with RUM index.
 It is based on the GIN access methods code.

 ## License